calmass/dpio-namespace/README.md

 dpio-namespace
 ==============

-The namespace information for organizations associated with DigitalPIO
+The object models and classes for namespace information for organizations associated with DigitalPIO.